shakeel360/basic-todo-nextjs/README.md

-Checkout the final working of the app on this URL.
+Click on the URL for the check the app.

 https://basic-todo-bice.vercel.app